myaut/dtrace-stap-book/book/kernel/fs.md

 ### Virtual File System

-One of the key principles of Unix design was "_Everything is a file_".
+One of the defining principles of Unix design was "_Everything is a file_".
 Files are organized into filesystems of different nature.
 Some like FAT are pretty simple, some like ZFS and btrfs are complex and incorporate volume manager into them.
-Some filesystems doesn't require locally attached storage -- networked filesystems such as NFS and CIFS keep data on remote node, while special filesystems do not keep data at all and just representation of kernel structures: for example pipes are _files_ on _pipefs_ in Linux or _fifofs_ in Solaris.
+Some filesystems doesn't require locally attached storage -- networked filesystems such as NFS and CIFS keep data on remote node, while special filesystems do not keep data at all and just representation of kernel structures: for example pipes are files on _pipefs_ in Linux or _fifofs_ in Solaris.

 Despite this diversity of filesystem designs, they all share same API and conform same call semantics, so working with local or remote file is transparent for userspace application.
 To maintain these abstractions, Unix-like systems use __Virtual File System__ (VFS) layer.
 Each _filesystem driver_ exports table of supported operations to VFS and when system call is issued, VFS performs some pre-liminary actions, finds a filesystem-specific function in that table and calls it.